 Make New Gut Bacteria.

 We hear so much about probiotics.. however, have you considered pre-biotics?
 These are the foods that cause the gut to produce good bacteria.
 Rather than drinking probiotic milky drinks, which affect your blood sugars, try eating the pre-biotic foods instead such as; mushrooms, garlic, onions, leeks and cabbages.
-As a quick fix, you could try the Protein Smoothies.
+You could try adding Immune Complex and Protein Smoothies

 Repair Gut Lining